mh-cbon/lister/README.e.md

 #### > {{cat "demo/lib.go" | color "go"}}

-Following code is the generated code for a slice of `Tomate`.
+Following is the generated code for a slice of `Tomate`.

 #### > {{cat "demo/gen/tomates.go" | color "go"}}